Are You in the Market for a New Business Insurance Broker?

 - Claim – A claim is a formal request to an insurance company for compensation for a covered incident.

 - Endorsement – Also known as a rider, an endorsement is an attachment to a policy that modifies the policy’s terms and conditions.

 - Certificate of Insurance – This is proof of your insurance policy, which shows the limits and deductibles, the effective dates of the plan, and your insurance company provider.

 - Quote – A quote is an estimate of the cost of a premium.

 - Primary Policy – When you have multiple insurance policies, your Primary Policy is the first policy to kick in to respond to a claim.

 Common Types of Business Insurance

-- Commercial Property Insurance – This insurance covers commercial property assets, such as damage to buildings and contents, and is a necessity whether you own or lease your business space.
-Coverage includes signage, equipment, furniture, and inventory.
+- Commercial Property Insurance – This insurance is just what it sounds like; it covers commercial property assets, such as damage to buildings and contents, and is a necessity whether you own or lease your business space.
+Coverage includes any damage or loss to signage, equipment, furniture, and inventory.

-Protecting Your Business
+Protect Your Business